ANTEL: History

 In 1992, under the presidency of Luis Alberto Lacalle, a privatization of all government-owned companies was attempted.
-However, a later referendum revoked the privatizations law, Pluna being the only company to be successfully privatized to Varig.
+However, a later referendum revoked the privatization law, Pluna being the only company to be successfully privatized to Varig.
 Antel enjoys a monopoly on land lines in Uruguay, including voice-only lines as well as DSL and fiber internet.

 In 2015, it took over Ancel, which had previously been a standalone cell service provider.

 Antel started deploying fiber to the home in Montevideo in 2012, aiming to switch 240,000 clients that year with a cost of US$180 million.
 Previous DSL subscribers keep their contract, or may switch to faster Internet Vera plans: 150/12 Mbit/s for US$72/month, 120/12 Mbit/s for $61/month, 60/10 Mbit/s for $49/month, or 30/4 Mbit/s for $32/month, throttled back to 10% of those speeds after a 700 / 350 / 400 / 150 GB cap.
 IP television, voice over IP and connections in the department capitals are expected for 2013 and 2014.